Grey market: Cell phones

 The emergence of the GSM international standard for cell phones in 1990 prompted the beginning of the grey market in the cell phone industry.
 As global demand for mobile phones grew, so did the size of the parallel market.
 Today, it is estimated that over 30% of all mobile phones traded will pass through the grey market and that statistic continues to grow.
 It is impossible to quantify an exact figure, but sources suggest that as many as 500,000 mobile phones are bought and sold outside official distribution channels through their trading platforms every day.
-Many smaller countries and markets (such as Croatia, for example) are still being prone to grey imports of mobile phones, apparently due to very limited number of mobile phone models ever to be sold in that particular country.
+Many smaller countries and markets (Croatia, for example) are still prone to grey imports of mobile phones, apparently due to very limited number of mobile phone models ever to be sold in that particular country.

 The driving forces behind a heavily active mobile phone grey market include currency fluctuations, customers demands, manufacturers policies, market-specific features, and price variations.
 It is not uncommon for grey market traders to introduce a product into a market months in advance of the official launch.
 This was evident with the launch of the iPhone 4, where international grey market traders bought large quantities at Apple's retail price then shipped to countries where the product was not available, adding a substantial margin to the resale price.
-The launch of the iPhone 14, which lost the SIM card slot in the United States and was replaced with eSIM technology, but remains elsewhere, including Canada, also created a grey market for a version with a traditional SIM card slot.
+The launch of the iPhone 14, which removed the SIM card slot in the United States and was replaced with eSIM technology, but remains elsewhere, including Canada, also created a grey market for a version with a traditional SIM card slot.

-Computer games
+Computer software

 Purchasing some games from online content distribution systems, such as Valve's Steam, simply requires entering a valid CD key to associate with an account.
 In 2007, after the release of The Orange Box, Valve deactivated accounts with CD keys that were purchased outside the consumer's territory in order to maintain the integrity of region-specific licensing.
 This generated complaints from North American customers who had circumvented their Steam end-user licence agreement by purchasing The Orange Box through cheaper, market retailers.

 Due to regional lockout, video game consoles and their games are often subjected to grey market trade and are chosen as the alternative to modding by some gamers.
 The reasons for this may range from the console being crippled in some markets to that of the desired game not being released for the market the potential consumer of the game is in.

 PC code stripping is a process by which boxed PC product is bought in large quantities at cheap rates.
 Manual labor is then used to open the box, retrieve the activation code from the box and enter the code into a database.
 The activation code is then sold online as a download key and the physical product is discarded or sold as backup media.